alabou/bcp-006-01/docs/NMOS With AAC.md

 - [Constant Bit Rate](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#constant-bit-rate)
   The Flow resource MUST indicate if it operates une constant bit rate (CBR) mode or variable bit rate mode (VBR or other).
 When operating in CBR mode the `bit_rate` corresponds to the target constant encoding bit rate.
 Otherwise it corresponds to the maximum encoding bit rate.
 Since the default value of this attribute is `false`, the Flow MAY omit this attribute when using a variable bitrate mode.

   Informative note: The maximum bit rate information relates to the codec profile / level limits and the Bit Reservoir buffering model.
+It corredponds to the maximum bitrate in any time window of one second duration as per ISO/IEC 14496-1.
 The CBR versus VBR mode of operation of the encoder provide essential clues about the coded bitstream produced.

   > !!!
 TODO: The target bitrate is propably more specifically the maximum bitrate that is used to calculate the buffering model betweenthe encoder and the decoder, aka bit reservoir, etc ...
 In variable bitrate mdoes, this would more precisely describe the stream.
 For constnt bitrate it is the target, for variable bitrate it is the maximum.
   > AAC specification indicates: 4.5.3.3 Maximum bit rate: The maximum bitrate depends on the audio sampling rate.
 It can be calculated based on the minimum input buffer size according to the formula: *** Table 4.126 – Maximum bitrate depending on the sampling frequency sampling_frequency maximum bitrate / NCC